brotkrueml/schema/Documentation/Developer/Events.rst

    `Signals and Slots – Extend TYPO3 Functionality <https://typo3worx.eu/2017/07/signals-and-slots-in-typo3/>`_.

-.. _register-additional-types:
+.. _event-register-additional-properties:

-Register Additional Properties for a Type
+Register Additional Properties For A Type
 =========================================

 Sometimes it can be necessary to use properties which are not standardised or